 Provide continuous support to WP.24 to further contribute to freight inter modal transport

 Create a dedicated body/instrument/working party for passenger modal shift, as part of WP.5, SC.2 and/or as a standalone body.

+Support the creation of dedicated activities looking at the interactions between vehicles/infrastructure and energy sector to accelerate the deployment and adoption of low-carbon alternatives.

 Establish a link with urban city leaders such as through the UNECE forum of Mayors and relevant external networks